de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem: Statement of the structure theorem

 \begin{Rk} One may further consider the structure identity \eqref{StructIdent4} when $\alpha = \overline{\beta}$.
 Then, the right hand side of \eqref{StructIdent4} is interpreted as the limit.
-Unless specifically stated otherwise, this case is not considered in this upcoming pages. \end{Rk}
+Unless specifically stated otherwise, this case is not considered below. \end{Rk}